 Copy that URL and navigate to your server-side Tag Manager container under Admin > Container Settings.
-Paste that URL into the Tagging server URL, click Save and navigate back to your workspace.
+Paste that URL into the Server container URL, click Save and navigate back to your workspace.

 In Tag Manager, preview the container.
 If the preview page loads, then everything is set up correctly.

 If you just created a new tagging server, then follow these instructions to point your website subdomain to the tagging server.

 By default, App Engine logs information about every single request (e.g. request path, query parameters, etc) that it receives.
 If your tagging server handles a lot of requests per month (e.g. greater than 1 million), those log messages may incur significant logging charges.
 To reduce or eliminate the logging charges, we recommend disabling the App Engine request logging.
 To disable App Engine request logging, follow these steps:

 - Navigate to the Logging -> Logs Router.
 Make sure you're in the project that matches your container ID: